maynperalta/ReadmeGenerator/README.md

   [**Questions**](#questions)

   ### Installation
-  test
+  testing

   ### Usage
-  test
+  testy

   ### License
-  This project is licensed under GPL 3.0<br/>
+  This project is licensed under EPL 1.0<br/>
-  License information can be found [here](https://opensource.org/licenses/GPL-3.0).
+  License information can be found [here](https://opensource.org/licenses/EPL-1.0).

   ### Contributing
-  test
+  tester

   ### Tests
-  test
+  just test

   ### Questions
   If you have any questions regarding the project, feel free to reach out to the contributors below: <br/>